-For students who live within 2 hours of Winnipeg, the midterm test will be held Monday October 29, 2018 from 5:30 p.m. to 7:30 p.m.
-All other students will write their midterm online and should follow the instructions on the course homepage on UM Learn (click on Content in the top left corner and then select Midterm Exam in the Course Information folder).
+For students who live within 2 hours of Winnipeg, the midterm test will be held Monday, October 28, 2019 from 5:30 p.m. to 7:30 p.m.
+All other students will write their midterm online with more information forthcoming.
 The midterm will cover Units 1-5 in the course outline and will consist of only multiple-choice questions.
 Students missing the midterm test for a valid reason (and with documentation) will be permitted to write a deferred midterm test at a later date.

 The final exam will be 3 hours in duration and will be scheduled by the Registrar's Office for students who live within 2 hours of Winnipeg.
-All other students must use the Final

-Exam Location Management widget on UM Learn to request an off-campus exam location by September 21.
-More details about off-campus final exams can be found at http://intranet.umanitoba.ca/academic_support/catl/flexible/exams.html.
-The final exam will cover Units 1 - 11, with emphasis on Units 6 - 11.
+All other students must use the Final Exam Location Management widget on UM Learn to request an off-campus exam location by September 20.
+More details about off-campus final exams can be found at http:// intranet.umanitoba.ca/academic_support/catl/flexible/exams.html.
+The final exam will cover Units 1-11, with emphasis on Units 6-11.
 It will contain both multiple-choice questions and a written component, in an approximate 60:40 ratio.